AustinwLangley/bisection_cube_root/README.md

 # bisection_cube_root

-Simple bisection algorithm to find the cube root of any number
+Simple bisection algorithm to find the cube root of any number.